 A secret planet B?

 Okay, so Ben and I didn’t save the planet in the 1990s.
 The existential threat of climate change has replaced the fears of toxic air and water pollution that pervaded his eco-novels.
-And yet, despite the scientific evidence, there are sceptics, deniers and uber-rich who would have us carry on as always, preaching their “growth is good” mantra.
-As Ben wrote in Stark and his other eco-novels!
+And yet, despite the scientific evidence, there are sceptics, deniers and uber-rich who would have us carry on as always, preaching “growth is good” — as Ben warned in Stark and his other eco-novels!

 It leaves me wondering if it’s because, as Ben envisaged, they’ve got an escape plan?
 They’ve found a “planet B”, to which we, the ordinary people, won’t be invited!
 We have reached an age where people and planets are as disposable as our gadgets.